WouterVerschuren/S3Portfolio/README.md

 Tooling and methodology: Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.

 ### how I plan to show this learning outcome in my project:
+to show that I have enough knowledge of this learning outcome I made a test plan of what I am going to test.

 ## 3 Agile method